This blog may contain affiliate links. Read our disclosure policy for more info.

 There will be traffic controllers at the Lake Louise parking lot during the busiest months, and they will not allow you to sit and wait for a parking space to become available.
 Instead, they will immediately turn you around and send you back down the road towards Lake Louise Village.

 When parking spaces become available (as people leave) the traffic controllers/parking attendants will allow vehicles to take these newly free spaces.
-This is the system that’s used for parking at Moraine Lake, and it is totally just luck of the draw that when you arrive at the parking lot somebody else is leaving.
+It is totally just luck of the draw that when you arrive at the parking lot somebody else is leaving.

 If you don’t get a spot and get turned away, then you have a couple of options.
 First of all, you could drive down to Lake Louise Village and turn around and try again.
 You might get lucky this time around and might get a space.
 To be honest, I don’t recommend this as it is super time-consuming.
 It’ll take you about 30 minutes to drive up to the Lake Louise lakefront parking lot and back to the village.
 Doing this a couple of times is a huge waste of your holiday.